Auto Broker Magic

 In fact, it was the Tahoe that pretty much put the modern full-size SUV on the map.
 And in this case, Chevy has lived up to its promise of delivering a sturdy, multipurpose family vehicle that performs well both around town and off-road.

-Before getting into an older Tahoe's reliability and potential mechanical problems to be on the lookout for, here's some background information for SUV shoppers considering an older Tahoe in today's high-priced market.
+Before getting into an older Tahoe's reliability and potential mechanical problems to be on the lookout for, we'll cover some background information for SUV shoppers considering an older Tahoe in today's high-priced market.

 2007 - 2014 Chevy Tahoe Overview